Nasal Surgery for Breathing Problems

 Each of the surgeries is different, but all of them are delicate and require considerable skill.
 Dr. Rodwell uses the most advanced techniques when correcting breathing problems.

-Deviated septum surgery involves reshaping the septum, while turbinate reduction involves removing a portion of the turbinates to make them smaller.
-Nasal valve correction often requires cartilage grafting from one part of the nose to the collapsed nasal valve in order to rebuild its structure.
+Deviated septum surgery involves reshaping the septum, while turbinate reduction involves reducing the size of the turbinates.
+Nasal valve correction often requires cartilage grafting from one part of the nose to the collapsed nasal valve in order to rebuild its structure and support a more open airway.

-Your surgery could be performed with a local anesthetic and sedation or general anesthesia.
+Most of these procedure are performed under anesthesia in the operating room, but there are some that can be performed in the office for a faster recovery.
 Dr. Rodwell will tell you what will take place during your customized procedure and what you can expect before, during, and after surgery.
 Whenever possible, he places incisions inside the nose where they are hidden and avoids using uncomfortable nasal packing after surgery.

 What to Expect After Nasal Surgery